⚠LCC is operating - we're just doing things differently.

 Net Zero is offering 10-hours of dial-up internet service for free per month.
 Learn more at store.netzero.net.

-LCC will require everyone on campus to wear a cloth face-covering starting April 15 when they are around other people.
-If you are not wearing a face covering, you may be asked to leave.
+LCC requires everyone on campus to wear a cloth face-covering.
+If you are not wearing a face covering, you will be asked to leave.
 This is to prevent you from unknowingly spreading the virus to others.
 You may be carrying the virus and not even know it.
 For more information on homemade cloth face covering visit the Centers for Disease Control (CDC) website.

 The LCC Bookstore will begin selling masks to students on Monday, April 20 for $5 each.
 Sales are limited to one per student (total, not per visit), and students must show student ID to purchase.
 For hours, please see the bookstore webpage.